 Addictions We Treat

-Positive Sobriety Institute, a leading drug rehab in Illinois, is a treatment center for all, regardless of type and severity of drug addiction.
+Positive Sobriety Institute, a leading drug rehab in Illinois, is a drug addiction treatment center for all, regardless of type and severity of drug addiction.
 Our highly trained staff is equipped to treat a wide variety of drug addictions, able to address the unique challenges that each particular drug brings.

 Stimulants: Stimulants are a class of drugs that are used to increase normal activity in the body’s central nervous symptoms.
 They are known to boost awareness, energy, and alertness.
 Examples of stimulants: Methamphetamine, Crack, Cocaine, and Ecstasy.